Brandon-Lanier/weekend-sql-to-do-list/README.md

 1. Enter a task (required) ,note (option), and priority level (required).
 2. Press the Add Task button to have task added to list.
-3. If you wish to change the priority of the task, click on the arrows for which direction to go in the task box.
+3. If you wish to change the priority of the task, click on the task you wish to edit to display the change priority option.
 4. To delete a task, click on the "x" in the top right corner of the task box.
-5. To mark a task as completed, click on the "Mark Completed" button on the task box.
+5. To mark a task as completed, click on the task, then select the "Mark Completed" button in the task box.
 6. You can toggle between active task and completed task by using the buttons under the toolbar.
 7. To delete all completed tasks, click on the "Delete All Completed" button in the completed tasks section.